FRosner/repl-helper/README.md

 ### Get It

-In order to use DDQ, you can add it as a dependency to your project using [JitPack.io](https://jitpack.io/#FRosner/repl-helper).
+In order to use the REPL helper, you can add it as a dependency to your project using [JitPack.io](https://jitpack.io/#FRosner/repl-helper).
 Just add it to your `build.sbt` like this:

 ```scala
 resolvers += "jitpack" at "https://jitpack.io"